smaurice101/readthedocs/docs/source/tmlbuilds.rst

      - Client File Name
      - **Description**
    * - tml_MQTT_step_3_kafka_producetotopic_dag
-     - An **on_message(client, userdata, msg)** is triggered by the MQTT broker.
+     - An **on_message(client, userdata, msg)** event is triggered by the MQTT broker.
 This DAGs will automatically handle the on_message event and produce the data to Kafka.
      - This DAG is an MQTT server and will listen for a connection from a client.
        You use this if your TML solution ingests data from MQTT system like HiveMQ and stream it to Kafka.
    * - tml_LOCALFILE_step_3_kafka_producetotopic_dag
-     - TBD
+     - You can process a localfile and stream the data to kafka.
+See the IoTSolution
      - This DAG will read a local CSV file for data and stream it to Kafka.
    * - tml-read-gRPC-step-3-kafka-producetotopic-dag
      - TBD